avinashdj/playwrightframwork/README.md

 # playwrightframwork
 Playwright framework

+# section 1 -- it is required when playwright project is created from scratch
 unzip the folder downloaded
 open the folder in vs code
 hit ctrl + shift + p - search Terminal: Select Defualt profile - click on init